The Difference Between a Service Dog, a Therapy Dog, and Emotional Support Animals.

 Emotional Support Animal

-Emotional support animal is the term associated with a pet that provides therapeutic benefit to its owner through companionship and affection.
-Emotional support animals do not perform the duties associated with a service dog, and do not enjoy the public access rights of a service dog team.
+An emotional support animal is a term associated with a pet that provides therapeutic benefit to its owner through companionship and affection.
+Emotional support animals do not perform the duties associated with a service dog and do not enjoy the public access rights of a service dog team.

-We DONNOT offer emotional dog training at this time
+We DO NOT offer emotional dog training at this time.